theopnv/nodejs-server-starter/README.md

 ## TL;DR - How to build my back-end on top of this starter?

 1. Clone the repo.
-2. Run `npm install` and set up your secrets in the `.env` file.
+2. Run `npm install`.
+3. Duplicate `sample.env`, rename it `.env` and edit it with your secrete variables.
-3. Start the database and mongo-express containers by running `docker-compose up -d database mongo-express`.
+4. Start the database and mongo-express containers by running `docker-compose up -d database mongo-express`.
-4. Start the server by running `npm run start`.
+5. Start the server by running `npm run start`.
-5. Start coding!
+6. Start coding!
 Extend the server with the features you need for your application.

 ## Issues & Contributing